19 Different Types of Penguins Explained

 They are one of the largest penguin species populations, weigh about 6.4 kg, and reach up to 28 inches, with a population of about 18 million.

 Their conservation status is placed as vulnerable due to decreasing population.
-Because they have a dense colony, there is a wide variety in vocalizations, and they have a funky nesting behavior.
+Because they have a dense colony, there is a wide variety of vocalizations, and they have a funky nesting behavior

 Like most penguins, they feed on crustaceans, krill, cephalopods, and small fish.
 These penguins can be found in the Antarctic Peninsula and Sub-Antarctic islands of the Atlantic and Indian oceans.